osmanaldiyar/helloWorldServer/README.md

 Instructions

-1.First download serverside of this project.
+1.First create folder "domashneezadanie" and download serverside of this project inside that folder.
 To download server-side of this project use: git clone https://github.com/osmanaldiyar/helloWorldServer.git
 2. Go to PostgreSql and create "homework" database and execute this query: